Liel-leman/MatakAPI/README.md

 The purpose of the project is to develop a geographical component (implementation) tool for documented collaboration with international organizations.

-the api is developed in APS.NET CORE 2.2 the purpose is to be restAPI.
+the api is developed in APS.NET CORE 2.2 as RestAPI, that collaborates with lib file that manage the DB

 documented in PostMAN: